 The majority of all vascular plants (potentially up to 95%) on earth should have mycorrhizae living in connection with their root systems.
-There is now have evidence that mycorrhizae are over 400 millions years old.
-Some scientists believe that mycorrhizae actually facilitated life on land for vascular plants.
+There is now evidence that mycorrhizae are over 400 million years old.
+Some scientists believe that mycorrhizae facilitated life on land for vascular plants.
 We cannot overemphasize the importance of the relationship between plants and mycorrhizae.
 They need each other for optimum life.

 Ectomycorrhizae vs Endomycorrhizae

-Collectively the network of fungal hyphae are often referred to as mycelium.
-Hyphae are very small and this network often resembles white fuzz surrounding root systems or growing across soil.
+Collectively the network of fungal hyphae is often referred to as mycelium.
+Hyphae are very small and this network often resembles white fuzz surrounding root systems or growing across the soil.
 According to Ian Dickie from the University of Minnesota, forest mycorrhizae can increase the root mass anywhere from 300 to 8000 times.
-By increasing the footprint of the soil plants can mine to attain life sustaining molecules, myccorhizae ensure optimal water and nutrient absorption.
-And thus, myccorhizae not only increase your overall yield, but they also improve the nutrient density and flavor profile of your edibles.
-This isn’t a one way street.
-In return for improved yield, flavor and nutrient density, plants provide the fungi with life sustaining carbohydrates produced during photosynthesis.
+By increasing the footprint of the soil plants can mine to attain life-sustaining molecules, and mycorrhizae ensure optimal water and nutrient absorption.
+And thus, mycorrhizae not only increase your overall yield but also improve the nutrient density and flavor profile of your edibles.
+This isn’t a one-way street.
+In return for improved yield, flavor, and nutrient density, plants provide the fungi with life-sustaining carbohydrates produced during photosynthesis.

 And I mean it is everywhere

 Amazingly, mycorrhizae can grow in an extremely wide range of habitats.
 Mycorrhizae can be found on every continent.
-Until recently, it was thought that mycorrhizae couldn’t grow on Antarctica, except in greenhouse cultivation.
-A new study says “NOT SO!” to that assumption after finding native mycorrhizae on Antarctica.
+Until recently, it was thought that mycorrhizae couldn’t grow in Antarctica, except in greenhouse cultivation.
+A new study says “NOT SO!” to that assumption after finding native mycorrhizae in Antarctica.

 Like I said earlier, almost every type of plant on earth should have some sort of mycorrhizal association.
-Mycorrhizae are actually the primary and more efficient means for plants to get their nutrients from soil.
-Roots are in fact the backup system, just in case mycorrhizae are not around to absorb soil nutrients.
+Mycorrhizae are the primary and more efficient means for plants to get their nutrients from the soil.
+Roots are the backup system, just in case mycorrhizae are not around to absorb soil nutrients.

 How do mycorrhizae work?

 When arbuscular mycorrhizae penetrate the root cells of host plants, they create an organ called an arbuscule.
-This arbuscule looks kind of like the branches of a tree.
+The kind of this arbuscule look like the branches of a tree.
 It is the space where nutrients are exchanged between the plant and the fungi.
 Additionally, the hyphae of mycorrhizae are very small, which gives them access to much smaller soil spore spaces.
 This allows the fungal hyphae to unlock nutrients that the roots themselves would not be able to access.

 What’s good for the goose, is good for the gander

 On a much larger scale, mycorrhizal associations act as a sort of soil internet.
-Plants are inter-connected via the mycelial network created through their connections to mycorrhizae.
+Plants are interconnected via the mycelial network created through their connections to mycorrhizae.
 Plants then get to share nutrients like nitrogen and phosphorus.
-Some scientists believe that older, more established trees are actually able to share nutrients with smaller, younger ones through this network.
-The mycorrhizal network ensures the survival of a young tree that might not have access to the amount of nutrients or sunlight it needs to thrive.
+Some scientists believe that older, more established trees can share nutrients with smaller, younger ones through this network.
+The mycorrhizal network ensures the survival of a young tree that might not have access to the number of nutrients or sunlight it needs to thrive.

 Helping to balance carbon dioxide